-scalar Architecture is an award winning international design firm based in New York City.
-As the term indicates, scalar Architecture operates at a variety of scales collaborating with allied key experts.
+Scalar Architecture is an award-winning international design firm based in New York City.
+As the term indicates, scalar Architecture operates at a variety of scales collaborating with expert partners.
 The fruits of these collaborations are all embracing projects that garner accolades for their transformative solutions and environmental agenda, such as the International First Prize for the development of Hamar, Norway, and the Lasso House, which won the Architectural League’s Award.
-In order to transform the world one environmentally aesthetic project at a time, scalar Architecture provides an expansive deployment of architecture and its registers of program, geometry, context, aesthetics and form.
+To transform the world one environmentally aesthetic project at a time, scalar Architecture provides an expansive deployment of architecture and its registers of program, geometry, context, aesthetics and form.

-scalar’s residential experience includes dwellings and housing in Spain, Maine, and New York as well as large scale sustainable developments in Guatemala and Costa Rica.
-With expertise in hospitality and commercial projects, scalar’s work also includes hotels in Nicaragua and Hounduras, and US restaurants Recess and Flurt.
-Institutional projects include commissioned designs for the Woodstock Association Museum, the offices of the Dean at Cornell School’s of Architecture and an ongoing 100,000 sf medical building in New York.
+Scalar’s institutional experience includes the new headquarters for the AJ Muste Center for Peace in Manhattan, a Reggio Method School, a temple, commissioned designs for the Woodstock Association Museum, the offices of the Dean at Cornell School’s of Architecture, and a 100,000 sf medical building in New York. scalar’s residential experience includes dwellings and housing in Spain, New Hampshire, Maine, and New York as well as large-scale sustainable developments in Guatemala and Costa Rica.
+With expertise in hospitality and commercial projects, scalar’s work also includes hotels in Nicaragua and Honduras, and US restaurants Recess and Flurt.

-scalar Architecture collaborates with multiple international partners, including Regional, a joint venture developing hotels in Central America.
-Urban and landscape collaborations include the re-development of Hamar, and chosen entries for Build a Better Burb and Elemental Chile, as well as a large cross-programmed sustainable park in Madrid, Spain.
+Scalar Architecture collaborates with multiple international partners, including Regional, a joint venture in Central America.
+Urban and landscape collaborations include the re-development of Hamar, the Camel Village in KSA, chosen entries for Build a Better Burb and Elemental Chile, as well as a large cross-programmed sustainable park in Madrid, Spain.

-scalar Architecture’s Principal is Julio Salcedo, Licensed Arch.
-US / EU, LEEP AP.
+Scalar Architecture’s Principal is Julio Salcedo, Licensed Arch.
+US / EU, LEED AP.
 Born in Madrid, Salcedo holds a B.A. in architecture and sculpture from Rice University, and a Master of Architecture from Harvard University.
-He has taught at Harvard University, the University of Pennsylvania, Syracuse University, Cornell University, and currently at City College as an Associate Professor.
+He has taught at Harvard University, the University of Pennsylvania, Syracuse University, Cornell University, and currently at City College as the Chair of Architecture, Landscape Architecture, Urban Design and Urban Sustainability.
+Salcedo’s advocacy work has been featured on the media: PBS and NY1.
 In addition to the book Generic Specific Continuum, Salcedo has written numerous articles about the work of scalar Architecture.

 Prior to launching his own office, Julio Salcedo worked for Pritzker prize winner Rafael Moneo.
 He also worked at SOM in New York as Senior Designer for the Time Warner Center at Columbus Circle, and for Rick Cook of COOKFOX.
 He has been a juror for international and national competitions, including AIA awards and the Kay e Sante nan Ayiti Housing Competition in Haiti.